This post featuring my classic gazpacho recipe includes affiliate links. Please see my disclosures.

 - 1 handful fresh basil leaves

 - Combine all ingredients in a blender or food processor (work in batches).
-Pulse ingredients together into small chunks (do not pulverize the mixture as it's meant to be slightly chunky).
+Pulse ingredients together so they wind up in small chunks (do not pulverize or puree the mixture as it's meant to be slightly chunky).

 - Place all blended ingredients into a large mixing bowl.